-One of the secret weapons for many bass fishing anglers that often find success at night is black lights.
+Black lights are one of the secret weapons for many bass fishing anglers that often find success at night.
 Black lights allow you to produce a very low-intensity light that will give you a distinct advantage over someone who doesn’t use one for night fishing.
 Combined with a fluorescent fishing line, your fishing line will glow in the dark, making it incredibly easy to see and monitor.

 When using a black light system, you can see a fish tugging on your line before you even feel a bite on the end of your rod, which goes a long way in helping anglers hook and land fish at night.
 Many different black lights are typically used for bass fishing and some anglers even have their boats outfitted with a black light system that fits onto the boat’s rub rail, which shines 360 degrees around the boat in every direction.

 Focus much of your effort on depth changes and shallow areas.
 Bass won’t usually stay in deep water when it’s dark outside as they use the cover of darkness to move up into shallow water.
 I’ve caught some of my biggest bass on ledges that connect deep water areas to shallow parts of a lake.
 If I’m going to be night fishing, I usually start working these ledges or other areas where there is a significant depth change before making casts around the shallow areas near the banks.

 9. Other Tips for Fishing at Night

 When it comes to night fishing, most of the normal practices for daytime bass fishing also apply.
-However, you should consider a few night fishing tips before venturing out in the dark.
-Always keep the clutter on your boat and your fishing area to a minimum, as you never know when you might catch monster bass.
+However, consider a few night fishing tips before venturing out in the dark.
+Keep the clutter on your boat and your fishing area to a minimum, as you never know when you might catch monster bass.
 Fighting a large fish requires space to control your catch and having rods and reels scattered all over the boat and other gear can lead to knocking some items into the water or tripping and falling in.